 Incoming first-years and transfers:

-- Register the RU-tv Weather Watcher Living-Learning Community as your first choice on the online housing application on the Enrollment Pathway.
+- Register the RU-tv Weather Watchers Living-Learning Community as your first choice on the online housing application on the Enrollment Pathway.

 - Complete a living-learning community application by the Priority Deadline of June 11.
 Our office will accept and review applications on a rolling basis until the community is filled or we reach our hard deadline of July 2.

 THE APPLICATION IS CLOSED FOR CONTINUING RUTGERS STUDENTS FOR 2018-2019.